WSUCptSCapstone-F23-S24/sel-githubcopilotassistedsoftwaredev/Sprint7Report.md

 ## What's New
  * Created poster and Presented Project
  * Finalizing final report
+ * Final client demo

 ## Work Summary (Developer Facing)
 This sprint we worked on creating the poster for our presentation which includes our deductions and conclusions derived from the project.
-Completed our presentation and won the poster competition.
+We also completed our final client demo, presented project, and won the poster competition.

 [Here](https://onedrive.live.com/edit?id=A4F103D9E4F7AD5!86022&resid=A4F103D9E4F7AD5!86022&ithint=file%2cpptx&authkey=!ABsExLPVRG8EqTo&wdo=2&cid=0a4f103d9e4f7ad5) is the poster created for our poster presentation.